TubalLara/event_manager/README.md

 # event_manager
-for managing assistants to any events
+managing assistants to any events